johnfraserss/ICS2O/Assignments/17a - Processing - Assignment 3/README.md

 Rubric(s)
 ---------
-**(Your teacher might have a different rubric for this project - see your teacher to see if this rubric applies to you)**
+**(Your teacher might have a different rubric for this assignment - see your teacher to see if this rubric applies to you)**

 This rubric is out of a total of 48